-The proposal “RegExp Lookbehind Assertions” by Gorkem Yakin, Nozomu Katō, Daniel Ehrenberg is at stage 4.
+The proposal “RegExp Lookbehind Assertions” by Gorkem Yakin, Nozomu Katō, Daniel Ehrenberg is part of ES2018.
 This blog post explains it.

 A lookaround assertion is a construct inside a regular expression that specifies what the surroundings of the current location must look like, but has no other effect.
 It is also called a zero-width assertion.

 A lookahead assertion inside a regular expression means: whatever comes next must match the assertion, but nothing else happens.
 That is, nothing is captured and the assertion doesn’t contribute to the overall matched string.

 const RE_AS_BS = /aa(?=bb)/;

 'aabb', but the overall matched string does not include the b’s:

 Furthermore, it does not match a string that doesn’t have two b’s:

 A negative lookahead assertion means that what comes next must not match the assertion.
 For example:

 Lookbehind assertions work like lookahead assertions, but in the opposite direction.

 For a positive lookbehind assertion, the text preceding the current location must match the assertion (but nothing else happens).